Allergies in Children

 can cause trouble breathing, coughing, vomiting, diarrhea, low blood pressure,

 fainting, or death.
-Call 911 right away.
+Call 911 right away if your child has these symptoms.

 Causes